 Liquid or gaseous chemicals

-No matter how carefully you pick the best self-storage unit for your needs, it is impossible to find one that allows you to safely store away chemicals.
+No matter how carefully you pick the best self-storage unit for your needs, (don’t forget to compare self-storage prices and services) it is impossible to find one that allows you to safely store away chemicals.
 Particularly not if they are hazardous.
 It might not seem like a big deal, particularly if everything is carefully sealed away.
 However, we need to remind you there is always a chance of an accident.
 Due to the extreme temperature changes that most units go through, your containers can develop leaks.
 Some sensitive chemicals can cause fires or explosions in such conditions.
 Others would be highly toxic once released into the air, making the unit a death trap.
 Even if you have a temperature-controlled storage unit, the chances of such a thing occurring do not diminish enough to justify taking the risk.
 Thus, this is one of the most dangerous items you must never keep in your self-storage unit.

 While there are many benefits of self-storage units, and security is often listed as one of them, the truth is they are usually not as secure as your own home.
 The cause of this is simple.
 Even with security installed, it is much easier to break into a place no one lives in.
 With little to no risk of coming across someone, the burglars can take their time to dismantle your defenses.
 Or even try again if they have failed once.
 It means that money, jewelry, priceless paintings, and similar are better stored in a home safe.
 Or in a bank deposit box!
 You should not obsess over the chance of robbery, of course.
 Then you would not store anything in a storage unit.
 Still, discretion is the better part of valor.